LaurentMazare/gemm-metal/README.md

 ## Benchmarks

-All the benchmarks below are for rev `247ddaa`.
+The three first benchmarks below are for rev `247ddaa`.
 Numbers are in GFLOPS.
+The last benchmark uses rev `7076b3e`.

 *MacBook Air M3 16GB 2024 (10 GPU cores)*